iosdecal/ios-decal-lab5/README.md

         }
     }

-**Before you try fixing this method, add a function call to `captureNewSession(devicePostion: nil)` to your `viewDidLoad()` method, and  try running your app on your device.** You'll be greeted by the following error:
+**Before you try fixing this method, add a function call to `captureNewSession(devicePostion: nil)` to your `viewDidLoad()` method, and  try running your app on your device.** You may get following error (if you don't continue with the lab.
+You will probably need to refer back to this section later on, since you will get this error at some point):

 > This app has crashed because it attempted to access privacy-sensitive data without a usage description.
 The app's Info.plist must contain an SOME-DESCRIPTION-KEY-NAME key with a string value explaining to the user how the app uses this data.

 All this means is that we need to provide a message to our users asking for permission to use their camera.
 Let's take a detour from our code to do that now.
 ### Getting User Permission for Camera Access ##

 To request permission to use the user's camera, you'll need to do the following (see the image below for clarification):